DCotterill/halixia-hugo/content/ma/community-learning-2096.md

 layout: static
 ---

-Learn about initiating a community-based learning program
+Learn about initiating a community-based learning program.

 Learn about initiating a community-based learning program to promote education, skill development, and lifelong learning.